mmaelicke/scikit-gstat/README.rst

 Description
 -----------

-At current state, this module offers a scipy-styled `Variogram` class for performing geostatistical analysis.
-This class can be used to derive variograms.
-Key benefits are a number of semivariance estimators and theoretical variogram functions.
-The module is planned to be hold in the manner of scikit modules and be based upon `numpy` and `scipy` whenever possible.
-There is also a distance matrix extension available, with a function for calculating n-dimensional distance matrices for the variogram.
+SciKit-Gstat is a scipy-styled analysis module for geostatistics.
+It includes two base classes :class:`Variogram <skgstat.Variogram>` and :class:`DirectionalVariogram <skgstat.DirectionalVariogram>`.
+Both have a very similar interface and can compute experimental variograms and model variograms.
+The module makes use of a rich selection of semi-variance estimators and variogram model functions, while being extensible at the same time.
 The estimators include:

 - matheron